-Applicants will be considered for an Entertainment Industry placement at Hunter School of the Performing Arts through an individual audition, interview and a workshop.
+Students will be considered for an Entertainment Industry (Theatre) placement at Hunter School of the Performing Arts through assessment of an individual audition, an interview and a workshop.

-The individual audition and interview will be conducted by a panel consisting of at least two members of the Entertainment Industry (Theatre) staff.
+THE AUDITION: PART ONE ~ Individual Audition and Interview The individual audition and interview will be conducted by a panel consisting of two (2) members of the Entertainment Industry (Theatre) staff.

-Applicants should present a portfolio of work and experience that contains work reports from production directors of shows or employers, copies of programs and any relevant certification, demonstrating their ability in set design, lighting and sound design.
+This panel's investigation will involve students presenting evidence of involvement and creativity in their selected entertainment industry field and discussing their role.
+Students should present a portfolio of work/experience that contains work reports from production directors of shows and/or employers, copies of programs and any relevant certification, demonstrating their ability in set design, lighting and sound design.

 This individual audition and interview may take up to one hour duration and will assess:

-ability to translate knowledge/understanding of performance requirements in their field
+ability to translate knowledge and understanding of performance requirements in their chosen field;

-Applicants should wear comfortable clothing which is easy to move in, such as track suits, t-shirts, jeans, sloppy-joes.
+Clothing Students should wear comfortable clothing which is easy to move in.
+This may include items such as track suits, T-shirts, jeans, sloppy-joes.
 Footwear should be joggers or comfortable shoes.
-Applicants should not audition in their school uniform.
+Students should not audition in school uniform.